-Blepharoplasty (Eyelid Lift Surgery) is a plastic surgery procedure for correcting sagging or drooping eyelids.
+Blepharoplasty (Eyelid Surgery) is a plastic surgery procedure for correcting sagging or drooping eyelids.
 The eyelid, because its skin is much thinner than that in other parts of the face, is often one of the first facial areas to exhibit signs of aging.
 Eyelids that sag or droop can affect peripheral vision, making daily activities such as driving more difficult.
 Blepharoplasty may become necessary when various factors, which include aging, sun damage, smoking, and obesity, cause the muscles and tissue that support the eyelids to weaken.

 REASONS FOR BLEPHAROPLASTY

 Blepharoplasty tightens the eyelid’s muscles and tissue and removes excess fat and skin.
 Blepharoplasty eliminates the drooping of skin into the visual field, greatly improving peripheral vision.
 It is also performed for strictly cosmetic reasons.

 If the eyelids begin sagging into the field of vision, a functional blepharoplasty may be required.
 The procedure may be covered by medical insurance if it is deemed medically necessary.
 A determination of how much vision is affected is done by checking the peripheral visual field with an instrument called the Humphrey Visual Field (HVF) Analyzer.

 Blepharoplasty can be performed on either the upper or lower eyelid, or on both, for cosmetic purposes.
 For a lower eyelid that needs fat rather than skin removed, a transconjunctival blepharoplasty is performed.
 During transconjunctival blepharoplasty, an incision is made inside the lower eyelid, so there are no visible scars, and the fat is removed.
 This procedure has no effect on vision, but results in a person’s looking younger and more refreshed.